-Here are the main things ABTA recommends you watch out for:
+Here are the main things ABTA suggests you watch out for:

-If you are over 65 it cannot be denied that insurance premiums can increase substantially.
+If you are over 65 insurance premiums can increase substantially.
 This is frustrating for an increasingly active population who still want to travel, regardless of their age.

 ABTA’s own research has found that the over 65s are one of the age groups most likely to travel uninsured.
 The reason why premiums rise is that once you are over 60 you are much more likely to claim than those aged under 60 and the amounts claimed rise significantly.